What to Wear on Cinco de Mayo

 What to wear

-- Bright colors.
-Take a cue from traditional colorful Mexican dresses and incorporate bright flowing dresses with floral patterns or ruffles into your Cinco de Mayo ensemble.
-If you don't have a colorful outfit to wear, a few accessories can help brighten up a subdued look to make it more festive.
+1. Bright colors: Take a cue from traditional colorful Mexican dresses and incorporate bright flowing sundresses or jumpsuits with floral patterns into your Cinco de Mayo ensemble.
+If you don't have a colorful outfit to wear, a few accessories can help dress up a subdued look to make it more colorful.

-- Flowers.
-If you can wear flowers in your hair, do it.
-An abundant flower garland, or even just a blossom or two behind your ear can add some Mexican flair to an otherwise regular dress, and if it starts to wilt, you can use it to decorate the rim of your margarita glass.
+2. Flowers: If you can wear flowers in your hair, do it.
+An abundant flower garland, or even just a blossom or two behind your ear can add some boho flair to an otherwise regular dress, and if it starts to wilt, you can use it to decorate the rim of your margarita glass

-Ruffled off-the-shoulder tops.
-Many traditional Mexican dresses feature off-the-shoulder detailing or a plethora of ruffles.
-Add one of these elements – or both –
+3. Ruffled off-the-shoulder tops: Many traditional Mexican dresses feature off-the-shoulder detailing or a plethora of ruffles.
+Add one of these elements – or both – to your look.
+Off-the-shoulder tops can be paired with maxi skirts for a breezy springtime look.
+For those who live in a warmer climate, retailers have some adorable off-the-shoulder romper or maxi dress options.

 What to leave behind

-- Heavy shoes.
-May is springtime, and in the U.S., Cinco de Mayo is a celebration of the coming warm weather as much as anything else.
-Keep your footwear in line with the jubilant atmosphere by wearing sandals, open-toe shoes or a modern take on the traditional Mexican huarache.
+1. Heavy shoes: May is springtime, and in the U.S., Cinco de Mayo is a celebration of the coming warm weather as much as anything else.
+Keep your footwear in line with the atmosphere by wearing sandals, open-toe shoes, or a modern take on the traditional Mexican huarache.

-- Formalwear.
-Cinco de Mayo celebrations traditionally comprise a playful party atmosphere, and your clothes should be fun, too.
+2. Formalwear: Cinco de Mayo celebrations traditionally comprise a playful party atmosphere, and your clothes should be fun too.
 Skip the suits, heels and fancy dresses in favor of clothing that's light, versatile, bright and casual.

 Seasonal considerations